San Callisto Catacombs

-and the Nummo by Shannon Dorey
+and the Nummo Updated June 27, 2020 by Shannon Dorey

 The figure on the boat is diving for the creature rather than being thrown overboard by fishermen, as is told in the Jonah story.
 Once he or she is swallowed and regurgitated, the individual appears content as in the depiction on the left, where the figure is comfortably reclining.

-In this quote from The Master (Mistress) of Speech, I associate the Jonah story with the mythical swallowing and regurgitation of Lébé to create the "Third Word", which is associated with the creation of modern day humans.Shannon Dorey, The Nummo, 2019 pp.4-5
+In The Master (Mistress) of Speech, I associate the Jonah story with the mythical swallowing and regurgitation of Lébé to create the "Third Word".
+The Dogon associated the "Third Word" with the regeneration and creation of modern day humans.Shannon Dorey, The Nummo, 2019 pp.4-5

 The same "old old story" appears in the Dogon religion.
 The regurgitation of Lébé symbolized regeneration.
 This is exactly what occurs with the story of Jonah and the big fish, or whale.Shannon Dorey, The Master (Mistress) of Speech, 2019 p.143

 Many of the paintings found in the Christian catacombs are associated with the Dogon religion, and some are referred to in my latest revision of The Nummo.
 For more information on these things refer to my books.